Call to ramp up fight against arthritis with cheaper drugs

 Prevalence of RA in India

-The estimated prevalence of RA in India falls within the range of 0.3 per cent to 0.75 per cent.
-Given that 60 per cent of the country’s population consists of adults, the projected number of individuals afflicted with RA in India totals 36 million.
+The estimated prevalence of RA in India falls within the range of 0.3% to 0.75%.
+Given that 60% of the country’s population consists of adults, the projected number of individuals afflicted with RA in India totals 36 million.

 Challenges